zsteinkamp/photodirs/README.md

 This will begin an interactive configuration script then start the server!

+If you want to just run the pre-built containers, check out the [docker compose example](./compose_example/) directory.

 ## Design Goals

 Photodirs was made with the following design goals: